Set up a Palworld Dedicated Server Fast – 10 Powerful Steps!

 Copy over the default settings:

-Look at the DefaultPalworldSettings.ini file and scroll down to line 4—skip the header.
+Look at the DefaultPalworldSettings.ini file and scroll down to line 4.
 Copy everything from there and paste it into PalworldSettings.ini.
-This gives you a clean, complete set of settings to start from, so you’re not building the config from scratch.
+This gives you a clean, complete set of settings to start from, so you’re not building the configuration from scratch.

 Key configurable parameters in PalworldSettings.ini: